Epic-Busta/PaperMC-Container/README.md

 # PaperMC-OpenJ9
-A Paper minecraft server for docker, using the OpenJ9 JVM
+A Paper Minecraft server for Docker, using the OpenJ9 JVM.

 ## Features
 * Download and run any version of a Paper server .jar
-* Configure max heap size
 * Choose to automatically/prompt update to the latest version of paper on launch.
 * Uses OpenJ9 JVM for better container performance.
 [Here's why.](https://steinborn.me/posts/tuning-minecraft-openj9/)

 ## How to use this image
+This image can be pulled from the [Docker Hub](https://hub.docker.com/repository/docker/epicbusta/papermc-openj9).

 1. Run this image for the first time:
 	* Mount /data to a directory where you want your server files on your drive (-v /serverfiles/go/here:/data)
 2. Open the newly copied paper scripts (paperstart.sh and paperupdate.sh) in a text editor
 3. Modify the variables UPDATE, VERSION and HEAP_SIZE to your liking (read below or comments inside file for values)
 4. Save these files
-5. Run the docker container again.
+5. Run the container again.
 It should start up your Minecraft server.
-	* If you're not using docker host networking, remember to publish port 25565 (-p 25565)
+	* If you're not using host networking, remember to publish port 25565 (-p 25565)
-6. Now you have a working Minecraft Server, running in a docker container.
+6. Now you have a working Minecraft Server, running in a Docker container.
+Connect to it via the device's IP.

 ## Variables
 Set inside paperupdate.sh and paperstart.sh.
 Put your setting **inside** the quotations. (e.g. "1.16.2", "YES")